 Screenless Displays are not the same as e-ink displays: they do not have any moving parts (like pens or styli).
-Instead, they rely on an image projected onto an external surface such as glass or plastic film, which then casts light onto an optical sheet mounted inside of them at its backside (see image below).
+Instead, they rely on an image projected onto an external surface such as glass or plastic film, which then casts light onto an optical sheet mounted inside of them at its backside.

 It is great to see that technology is evolving faster and faster.
 We have seen many tablets come out over the years, but it looks like this new type of display will be able to revolutionize how we interact with our devices.

-Collegelib.com prepared and published this curated seminar report on Green Computing for Engineering degree students’ seminar topic preparation.
+Collegelib.com prepared and published this curated seminar Abstract & Report for Engineering topic preparation.
 Before shortlisting your topic, you should do your research in addition to this information.
 Please include Reference: Collegelib.com and link back to Collegelib in your work.